marcverhagen/CS138A/code/week3-nlp-tools/README.md

 $> pip install numpy
 ```

-If you don't do this in the environment you may want to consider using the `--user` option.
+If you don't do this in the virtual environment you may want to consider using the `--user` option.
 The example on the NLTK site also uses the `-U` option which upgrades all packages to the newest version.

 Check the installation and download data if you want: